Zinbo/blog/content/2022-12-13-public-data/index.md

 We won't be walking through how to add a custom domain here, however I can assure you that is it very easy to do with Google Domains and Vercel.
 You can find a guide on how to do this [here](https://vercel.com/docs/concepts/projects/domains/add-a-domain).

+**Once your domain has been added make sure to update your robots.txt file to reflect your new domain name!** We'll get into why this is important in a later section.

 ### Email Forwarding
 One thing that you may want to do is to be able to send emails where the email address is your own domain.
 Whilst creating a custom email address with Google Workspace costs money, a free alternative is to set up email forwarding.